Jump Around

 "Jump Around" is a song by American hip hop group House of Pain, produced by DJ Muggs of Cypress Hill, who has also covered the song, and was released in May 1992 by Tommy Boy and XL as the first single from their debut album, House of Pain (1992).
 The song is popular among dancehall DJs and is widely regarded in the United Kingdom as a club classic.
 Its music video was filmed in New York City, featuring footage from the 1992 Saint Patrick's Day parade.

 The song became a hit, reaching number three in the United States.
 A 1993 re-release of the song in the United Kingdom, where the initial release had been a minor hit, peaked at number eight.
 "Jump Around" was ranked at position 580 on Q Magazines "1001 Best Songs Ever", number 24 on VH1's "100 Greatest Songs of the 90s", number 66 on VH1's "100 Greatest Songs of Hip Hop", number 325 on Blenders "500 Greatest Songs Since You Were Born" and number 47 on NMEs "100 Best Songs of the 1990s".

 Background

-DJ Muggs has stated that he originally produced the beat for Cypress Hill, but rapper B-Real couldn’t come up with the lyrics.
+DJ Muggs has stated that he originally produced the beat for Cypress Hill, but rapper B-Real could not come up with the lyrics.
 It was subsequently offered to Ice Cube, who refused it, before finally being taken and used by House of Pain.
 The lyric "if your girl steps up, I'm smackin the ho brought accusations of misogyny in 2014.